bpholt/wedding/things-to-bring.md

 3. Umbrella
 4. Other warm weatherproof clothes - ex. wool or quick dry fabrics
 5. Suitsuit!
 Our understanding is that the castle has a hot tub!
+6. Driver's license, if you're driving a rental car!